- Gorgeous, sprawling property with astounding views of Castle Harbor

 - Expansive private beach and an on-site water sports center

-- Elegant rooms with spacious bathrooms and ocean-view balconies
+- Luxurious rooms with spacious bathrooms and large harbor-view balconies

 - Free Wi-Fi throughout